-^{} Students who select SANL225 in the second year of study should register for SANL315 and SANL323 in the third year of study.
-Similarly, students who select SOCY221 in the second year of study should register for SOCY314 and SOCY323 in the third year of study.
+- Students who select SANL225 in the second year of study should register for SANL315 and SANL323 in the third year of study. - b) Students who select SOCY221 in the second year of study should register for SOCY314, SOCY315 or SOCY316, SOCY323 and SOCY324 or SOCY325 in the third year of study.

-HUM.6.6 PROGRAMME - PUBLIC ADMINISTRATION AND GEOGRAPHY
+HUM.5.6 PROGRAMME - PUBLIC ADMINISTRATION AND GEOGRAPHY

-Bachelor of Arts in Public Governance with Public Administration and Geography
+Bachelor of Arts in Public Governance with Public Administration and

+Geography